Here you'll find small sub-topics and tangents which don't (yet?) warrant a separate page of their own.

 From The Mind's Eye: Implications for mental health workers.

-The implications of "the vertabrate eye analogy" for mental health workers include, that what is being communicated to the client must always be monitored and kept close to awareness.
+The implications of "the vertebrate eye analogy" for mental health workers include, that what is being communicated to the client must always be monitored and kept close to awareness.
 The older clients are, the more preconceived ideas about the world they tend to start their day with.
 The more secure these beliefs are (widely or strongly associated in neuronal memory), the broader is their influence throughout the person's perception, memory, thinking, feeling and potential behavior.
 The more entrenched a tendency for negative perception of life events is, the longer it will take to change.
 Be patient, but not patronizing.
 Counselors should always monitor client rapport, too.
 Once a good working rapport is established, it is not sufficient to assume that it will continue without change, particularly as that final session approaches.

-During all relationships, psychotherapeutic or otherwise, there is a phenomenon called flashover which can occur at any point.
+During all relationships, psychotherapeutic or otherwise, there is a phenomenon called flashover which can occur at any point and can sometimes even be predicted beforehand.
 Flashover is characterized by a sudden and widespread change of feeling or opinion about something or someone.
 It can be either a positive flash or a negative one.
 In therapy, positive flashover can signal a sweeping change, usually brought about by the culmination effect of insight or experience.
 However, negative flashover - if it occurs in the therapeutic alliance - can cause the client to stop cooperating, or even come to hate you, if allowed to go that long unchecked.
 An example of flashover between intimates is when one is apologizing, but then says something else, or says it in such a way that the listener immediately doubts the sincerity and becomes angry with the other.

 From my Education page: The International School of Hamburg, A Short History of Locations.

 The following was copied from Facebook on Jan.
 29, 2014.
 It's a brief history Sally Tough (Miss Sally Draper for us older folks) found written somewhere.